Basheyev/Boson/README.md

 #### 3.1.1.
 Motivation

-**CachedFileIO is designed to improve performance of file I/O operations specificly for JSON document store case**.
+**CachedFileIO is designed to improve performance of file I/O operations specifically for JSON document store case**.
 We assume that almost all real world apps show some form of locality of reference, so 10-15% of database size cache gives more than 95% cache hits.
 Most JSON documents size are less than 1000 bytes,